nbrandaleone-blog/canary-blog/README.md

 ![Diagram 3](images/dynamo-table.png)

-A sample entry in the DynomoDB table looks like the above diagram.
+A sample entry in the DynamoDB table looks like the above diagram.
 If you want to test out your own services, you will have to update the table AND update the lambda function (blue color in diagram) which filters the Event stream.

 ## Testing